-Tonnage tax is payable on 31 of March each year and is calculated by reference to the net tonnage of the qualifying ships under one's ownership, charter or management.
+Tonnage tax is payable on 28 of February each year and is calculated by reference to the net tonnage of the qualifying ships under one's ownership, charter or management. i.e for the tax year 2021 the tonnage tax return and tonnage tax payment are due by 28 February 2022.